sparkesILASP/FastLAS/bounds-impl-notes.md

 		And implement checks on functions for flag.
 	- A subclass adding only functions as necessary
 		And cast between the two classes when needed.

+# Stages

+## Generalise

+Mostly as in the paper.

+Unsure on the use of constraint sets.

+## OptimiseSym

+Only used whendelay-generalisation flag is set.
+So, not annotated.

+## Optimise

+After generating all the generalised rules, the task is to optimise.

+Parallel execution is over implication groups.
+(Maybe examples?)

+Optimise.cpp builds and runs the optimisation program.
+Inside the optimisation program (in Optimise.h) a loop is run to implement alg 1 from the AAAI-20 paper.

+### Optimise.h

+- r_assign(id,
+	       var_assignment.first,
+		   FastLAS::language[var_assignment.second])

+  Where each argument is relative to a fixed schema.
+  In Optimise.cpp instances are entailed when rule(rule_id) holds, where rule_id is the rule to which the schema belongs.
+  FastLAS::language maps strings to integers,